STAT545-UBC-students/hw02-singhg53/hw02-singhg53.md

 We can conclude there are 1704 rows in this dataset.

+**Question: Can you get these facts about “extent” or “size” in more than one way?
+Can you imagine different functions being useful in different contexts?**

 We can use the `dim` function to tell us the size or the exent of the data